B4tuhanY1lmaz/Dell-Optiplex-7050-Hackintosh/README.md

 - TP-Link UB400 Bluetooth
 - Intel I219-LM Gigabit Ethernet
 - Integrated speaker at the front, works perfectly with `alcid=11`
-- 1 addon Displayport port, works in Windows, doesn't work in macOS, came with the specific Optiplex I bought
-- 1 USB-C Port and 1 USB-A port at the front
+- 1 USB-C Port and 3 USB-A port at the front
 - 1 headphone jack and 1 microphone port at the front
-- 4 USB-A ports at the back
+- 6 USB-A ports at the back
 - 240 watt Dell power supply

 ## What works and what doesn't